- What is Identity Theft

 User ID and password - In order to access First Independent Bank's online banking, you must enter a User ID and password.

-Alliance Bank of Arizona allows you to choose a "Nickname" for each of your accounts.
+First Independent Bank allows you to choose a "Nickname" for each of your accounts.
 For example, Checking, Payroll, Money Market, etc.

 If you are logged on to online banking but do not use it for 15 minutes, you will not be able to proceed until you "re-log" onto the system.